-CRIM 204 Juvenile Justice F odd (3 SH)
+CRIM 204 Juvenile Justice

-Studies traditional and contemporary views of juvenile delinquency.
+Studies traditional and contemporary views of juvenile delinguency.
 Historical development of juvenile law and the juvenile justice system within the context of the criminal justice system.
 Future trends in juvenile justice are examined.
 Prerequisite: CRIM 202 or SOCY 201S

-CRIM 205 Introduction to Criminology
+CRIM 205 Introduction to Criminology (3 SH)